nsrau/azure-docs.it-it/articles/iot-edge/how-to-store-data-blob.md

 Specificare il dispositivo IoT Edge come endpoint BLOB per qualsiasi richiesta di archiviazione effettuata. È possibile [Creare una stringa di connessione per un endpoint di archiviazione esplicita](../storage/common/storage-configure-connection-string.md#create-a-connection-string-for-an-explicit-storage-endpoint) usando le informazioni del dispositivo IoT Edge e il nome dell'account che è stato configurato.

-- Per i moduli distribuiti nello stesso dispositivo in cui è in esecuzione l'archivio BLOB di Azure nel modulo IoT Edge, l'endpoint BLOB è: `http://<module name>:11002/<account name>`.
+- For modules that are deployed on the same device as where the Azure Blob Storage on IoT Edge module is running, the blob endpoint is: `http://<module name>:11002/<account name>`.
-- Per i moduli o le applicazioni in esecuzione in un dispositivo diverso, è necessario scegliere l'endpoint corretto per la rete.
-A seconda della configurazione della rete, scegliere un formato di endpoint in modo che il traffico dati dal modulo esterno o dall'applicazione possa raggiungere il dispositivo che esegue l'archiviazione BLOB di Azure nel modulo IoT Edge.
-L'endpoint BLOB per questo scenario è uno dei seguenti:
+- For modules or applications running on a different device, you have to choose the right endpoint for your network.
+Depending on your network setup, choose an endpoint format such that the data traffic from your external module or application can reach the device running the Azure Blob Storage on IoT Edge module.
+The blob endpoint for this scenario is one of:
   - `http://<device IP >:11002/<account name>`
   - `http://<IoT Edge device hostname>:11002/<account name>`
   - `http://<fully qualified domain name>:11002/<account name>`

-## <a name="azure-blob-storage-quickstart-samples"></a>Esempi di avvio rapido di archiviazione BLOB di Azure
+## <a name="azure-blob-storage-quickstart-samples"></a>Azure Blob Storage quickstart samples

-La documentazione di archiviazione BLOB di Azure include il codice di esempio della Guida introduttiva in diverse lingue. È possibile eseguire questi esempi per testare l'archiviazione BLOB di Azure in IoT Edge modificando l'endpoint BLOB per la connessione al modulo di archiviazione BLOB locale.
+The Azure Blob Storage documentation includes quickstart sample code in several languages.
+You can run these samples to test Azure Blob Storage on IoT Edge by changing the blob endpoint to connect to your local blob storage module.

-Gli esempi di avvio rapido seguenti usano linguaggi supportati anche da IoT Edge, quindi è possibile distribuirli come moduli IoT Edge insieme al modulo di archiviazione BLOB:
+The following quickstart samples use languages that are also supported by IoT Edge, so you could deploy them as IoT Edge modules alongside the blob storage module:

 - [.NET](../storage/blobs/storage-quickstart-blobs-dotnet.md)
 - [Python](../storage/blobs/storage-quickstart-blobs-python.md)
-    - Si è riscontrato un problema noto durante l'uso di questo SDK perché questa versione del modulo non restituisce la data e ora di creazione del BLOB.
-Di conseguenza, alcuni metodi, ad esempio i BLOB di elenco, non funzionano.
-Come soluzione alternativa impostare in modo esplicito la versione API nel client BLOB su "2017-04-17". <br>Esempio:  `block_blob_service._X_MS_VERSION = '2017-04-17'`
+    - We have a known issue while using this SDK because this version of the module does not return blob creation time.
+Hence few methods like list blobs does not work.
+As a workaround set explicitly API version on the blob client to '2017-04-17'. <br>Esempio:  `block_blob_service._X_MS_VERSION = '2017-04-17'`
 - [Node.js](../storage/blobs/storage-quickstart-blobs-nodejs-v10.md)
 - [JS/HTML](../storage/blobs/storage-quickstart-blobs-javascript-client-libraries-v10.md)
 - [Ruby](../storage/blobs/storage-quickstart-blobs-ruby.md)
 - [Go](../storage/blobs/storage-quickstart-blobs-go.md)
 - [PHP](../storage/blobs/storage-quickstart-blobs-php.md)

-## <a name="connect-to-your-local-storage-with-azure-storage-explorer"></a>Connettersi alla risorsa di archiviazione locale con Azure Storage Explorer
+## <a name="connect-to-your-local-storage-with-azure-storage-explorer"></a>Connect to your local storage with Azure Storage Explorer

-È possibile usare [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) per connettersi all'account di archiviazione locale.
+You can use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to your local storage account.

-1. Scaricare e installare Azure Storage Explorer
+1. Download and install Azure Storage Explorer

-1. Connettersi ad archiviazione di Azure usando una stringa di connessione
+1. Connect to Azure Storage using a connection string

-1. Specificare la stringa di connessione: `DefaultEndpointsProtocol=http;BlobEndpoint=http://<host device name>:11002/<your local account name>;AccountName=<your local account name>;AccountKey=<your local account key>;`
+1. Provide connection string: `DefaultEndpointsProtocol=http;BlobEndpoint=http://<host device name>:11002/<your local account name>;AccountName=<your local account name>;AccountKey=<your local account key>;`

-1. Eseguire i passaggi per la connessione.
+1. Go through the steps to connect.

-1. Creare un contenitore all'interno dell'account di archiviazione locale
+1. Create container inside your local storage account

-1. Iniziare a caricare i file come BLOB in blocchi.
+1. Start uploading files as Block blobs.
    > [!NOTE]
-   > Questo modulo non supporta i BLOB di pagine.
+   > This module does not support Page blobs.

-1. È anche possibile scegliere di connettere gli account di archiviazione di Azure in Storage Explorer.
-Questa configurazione offre un'unica visualizzazione per l'account di archiviazione locale e per l'account di archiviazione di Azure
+1. You can choose to connect your Azure storage accounts in Storage Explorer, too.
+This configuration gives you a single view for both your local storage account and Azure storage account

 ## <a name="supported-storage-operations"></a>Operazioni di archiviazione supportate

-I moduli di archiviazione BLOB in IoT Edge usano gli SDK di archiviazione di Azure e sono coerenti con la versione 2017-04-17 dell'API di archiviazione di Azure per gli endpoint BLOB in blocchi.
+Blob storage modules on IoT Edge use the Azure Storage SDKs, and are consistent with the 2017-04-17 version of the Azure Storage API for block blob endpoints.

-Poiché non tutte le operazioni di archiviazione BLOB di Azure sono supportate dall'archiviazione BLOB di Azure in IoT Edge, in questa sezione viene elencato lo stato di ciascuna di esse.
+Because not all Azure Blob Storage operations are supported by Azure Blob Storage on IoT Edge, this section lists the status of each.

 ### <a name="account"></a>Account